C-Naoki/PLaMo-100B/README.md

 - [References](#references)

 ## About
-This repository is unofficial Python implementation to demonstrate PLaMo-100B.
+This repository is an unofficial Python implementation to demonstrate PLaMo-100B.
-If you want to quickly do its demo, let's visit the [website](https://plamo100b-demo.streamlit.app/)!
+If you want to quickly try its demo, let's visit the [website](https://plamo100b-demo.streamlit.app/)!
+(Please note that the trial API for the website is available for a limited time only.
+After the trial period ends, access to the API will no longer be available.
+I appreciate your understanding.)

 ## What is PLaMo-100B?
 PLaMo-100B is the Large Language Model developed in-house by [Preferred Elements](https://www.preferred.jp/en/) (a subsidiary of [Preferred Networks](https://www.preferred.jp/en/)).